corleonethe3rd/Employee-Data-Analysis-Project--Sql-Analysis/README.md

 ## Data Sources

 The dataset used in this project consists of three tables: `Department`, `Employee`, and `Salary`.
-The data was obtained from [w3schools](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) for educational purposes.
 The dataset provides information about employees, their departments, and salary details.

 ## Code Structure